abetusk/dev/projects/laser-spike/laser-spike.md

 Once the wires are soldered together, put the heat shrink tube on and heat with the heat gun to give a good fit.

+Use caution when using the heat gun to shield the laser diode and the end of the JST connector.
+I've had trouble with the connectors not fitting properly and I believe I was sloppy in not protecting the laser diode JST connector from the heat.
+The laser diode also is sensitive to extremem temperature and could fail from excess heat applied to it.

 If there's any exposed wires, cover with electrical tape.
 If for some reason the heat shrink tube is loose, you can always put another, larger, heat shrink tube around both and shrink to fit.